OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

     logger debug
     stderr_path '/tmp/unicorn.log'

-and, start and daemonize the Unicorn server this way:
+and start and daemonize the Unicorn server this way:

 .. code::